-The unique partnership between Northeast Community College and the University Nebraska Medical Center allows students interested in pursuing a bachelor's degree in nursing the opportunity to complete general education requirements at Northeast and continue to attend classes for nursing in Norfolk at UNMC's College of Nursing Northern Division.
+The unique partnership between Northeast Community College and the University Nebraska Medical Center allows students interested in pursuing a bachelor's degree in nursing the opportunity to complete general education requirements at Northeast and continue to attend classes for nursing in Norfolk at UNMC's College of Nursing - Northern Division.
 Students must earn a grade of "C+" or above in all courses listed below to ensure eligibility of transfer credit.
 A current CNA certification is also required by UNMC.
 Admission into the UNMC BSN program is selective and very competitive.
 A separate application is required for admission to UNMC.
-While a minimum prerequisite grade point average of 3.0 is required, the average GPA for successful applicants admitted to the BSN program is 3.30 or higher on a 4.0 scale.
+Minimum pre-requisite grade point average of 3.0 is required for admission; however, priority admission to the traditional BSN program is 3.3 or higher on a 4.0 scale.
+You may contact diana.rizzo@unmc.edu with any admission or application questions.